John Cage: “I can’t understand why people are frightened of new ideas. I’m frightened of the old ones.”

 In ‘Lautsprecher Arnolt’, (Erik-Ward Geerlings: libretto, Bart Visser: speaker-installations) we presented the moving and rotating loudspeakers on stage really as music-theatrical performers.

-First there was singing.
-Much later in the evolution mankind became able to talk.
+Much later in the evolution we became able to talk.

-In ‘Apera’ I investigated the phenomena ‘singing’ vs speech, which resulted in doing audio research on singing monkeys.
+In ‘Apera’ I did audio research on singing monkeys.
 (Yes, monkeys do sing.)

 Why does anybody starts to sing?